-This may surprise you, but chocolate is one of the healthiest things you can eat.
+This may surprise you, but dark chocolate is a relatively healthy food.

 However, not all chocolate is made the same.

 This article will examine the health benefits and concerns of dark and milk chocolate, as well as the differences between the two.

 Dark chocolate is usually a combination of three simple ingredients; cocoa butter, cocoa powder/mass, and some sugar.